2007 Formula One espionage controversy: Allegations against Stepney

 In the week beginning 17 June 2007, at the 2007 United States Grand Prix Ferrari filed a formal complaint against Stepney, leading to the commencement of a criminal investigation by the Modena district attorney in Italy.

 On 3 July 2007, Gazzetta dello Sport reported that Ferrari had completed its internal investigation and had dismissed Stepney as a result.
-At the same time, Ferrari spokesman Luca Colajanni told ITV Sport that Ferrari’s action against Stepney related to "irregularities discovered at the Ferrari factory prior to the Monaco Grand Prix".
+At the same time, Ferrari spokesman Luca Colajanni told ITV Sport that Ferrari's action against Stepney related to "irregularities discovered at the Ferrari factory prior to the Monaco Grand Prix".

 Allegations against Coughlan

-On the day Ferrari announced Stepney’s dismissal, the team also announced it had taken action against "an engineer from the Vodafone McLaren-Mercedes team", later named as Mike Coughlan.
+On the day Ferrari announced Stepney's dismissal, the team also announced it had taken action against "an engineer from the Vodafone McLaren-Mercedes team", later named as Mike Coughlan.
 Coughlan was suspended by McLaren as a result.

 A Scuderia Ferrari press release said:

 The search warrant is understood to have been related to Coughlan's home and the "positive outcome" is reported to be documents claimed to have originated at Ferrari's Maranello factory.
 Stepney's dismissal from Ferrari had been announced earlier the same day.

 On 10 July 2007 a High Court hearing was opened and adjourned until the following day, to allow Mike Coughlan to submit an affidavit.
-However, details released include the fact that Mike Coughlan is alleged by Ferrari to be in possession of 780 pages of Ferrari documentation, and that his wife is alleged to have taken them to a photocopying shop near Woking.
+However, details released included the fact that Mike Coughlan was alleged by Ferrari to be in possession of 780 pages of Ferrari documentation, and that his wife was alleged to have taken them to a photocopying shop near Woking.
 Ferrari were unaware that their technical information had been stolen until they received a tip from an employee in the photocopying shop.
-The staff member saw that the documents were confidential and belonged to Ferrari and, after copying them, decided to contact the team’s headquarters in Italy.
+The staff member saw that the documents were confidential and belonged to Ferrari and, after copying them, decided to contact the team's headquarters in Italy.

 Coughlan did not submit the affidavit because of the possibility of it being used against him in an Italian court case.
-However, late on 10 July 2007, Ferrari reached an agreement with Mr. and Mrs. Coughlan under which Ferrari dropped its High Court case in return for their full disclosure of all they know about the case and a promise of future cooperation.
+However, late on 10 July 2007, Ferrari reached an agreement with Mr. and Mrs. Coughlan under which Ferrari dropped its High Court case in return for their full disclosure of all they knew about the case and a promise of future cooperation.

 On 16 July 2007, McLaren announced that its own internal investigation had revealed that "no Ferrari materials or data are or have ever been in the possession of any McLaren employee other than the individual sued by Ferrari.
 The fact that he held at his home unsolicited materials from Ferrari was not known to any other member of the team prior to July 3."